satriyobud/Open360/README.md

 - Login with admin credentials
 - Access the admin dashboard

-#### 2. Create Review Cycles
+#### 2. Manage Departments
-- Go to "Review Cycles" in the sidebar
+- Go to "Departments" in the sidebar
-- Click "Create New Cycle"
-- Set cycle name, start date, and end date
-- Save the cycle
+- Create departments (e.g., Executive, Engineering, Design)
+- Assign employees to departments (optional)

 #### 3. Manage Employees
 - Go to "Employee Management"
 - Add new employees or edit existing ones
-- Set employee roles and details
+- Set employee manager and department
+- **Note**: Manager must be an EMPLOYEE (not ADMIN)
+- **Note**: Admins don't require department assignment

 #### 4. Create Feedback Categories and Questions
-- Go to "Categories" to create feedback categories (e.g., Leadership, Communication)
+- Go to "Categories" to create feedback categories (e.g., Leadership, Communication, Teamwork, Problem Solving)
 - Go to "Questions" to add questions for each category
 - Questions use a 1-5 star rating system

-#### 5. Assign Reviewers
+#### 5. Start Review Cycles with Auto-Assignment
-- Go to "Assignments"
+- Go to "Review Cycles" in the sidebar
-- Create assignments by selecting:
+- Click "Start New Cycle"
+- Set cycle name, start date, and end date
+- **Select review types** to auto-generate:
+  - ✅ Self Review
+  - ✅ Manager Review
+  - ✅ Subordinate Review
-  - Review cycle
+  - ✅ Peer Review
-  - Reviewer (who will give feedback)
-  - Reviewee (who will receive feedback)
-  - Relationship type (SELF, MANAGER, PEER, DIRECT_REPORT)
+- The system automatically creates assignments based on organizational hierarchy

+#### 6. View Feedback Summaries
+- Go to "Summaries" in the sidebar
+- View all reviewer → reviewee pairs with overall averages
+- Click any card to see category breakdown

 ### For Employees